 - One of the first steps was taken in 2015 by Ally Bank (USA)-introducing Ally Assist-a chatbot that could respond to voice and text, make payments on behalf of the customer, give an account summary, monitor savings, spending patterns, and use natural language processing to understand and address customer queries. - Banks all over the world followed up with their best versions of chatbots: Erica to iPAL, Eva and the most famous one-SBI's SIA.
-According to Payjo (the start-up which developed SIA), SIA can handle up to ten thousand inquiries per second. - The Bank of America's Erica, a voicebot, investigates customers' withdrawal history to measure their spending scenario and inform the current status of the account if the balance is low.
-It also suggests solutions such as sending notification and transferring funds. - The Commonwealth Bank of Australia's Bot executes 200+ banking tasks for customers, such as paying bills, activating cards, sending bank statements, etc. In 2018, the Commonwealth Bank provided service to 6.2 million NetBank and CommBank app users.
+According to Payjo (the start-up which developed SIA), SIA can handle up to ten thousand inquiries per second. - Erica chatbot by Bank of America is a great example of how to simplify banking operations and deliver value to customers.
+The bot helps customers in a variety of banking activities such as balance inquiries, bill payments, and funds transfers.
+It also offers information about credit scores and spending trends. - The Commonwealth Bank of Australia's Bot executes 200+ banking tasks for customers, such as paying bills, activating cards, sending bank statements, etc. In 2018, the Commonwealth Bank provided service to 6.2 million NetBank and CommBank app users.
 Thus, creating new opportunities in AI in BFSI sector for real time consumer services. - MasterCard implemented FB Messenger's chatbot to provide account balance, purchase history, and spending habits of customers. - CapitalOne uses voicebot ENO's skill to Amazon's Alexa, allowing customers to use the service on their Alexa app and interact with it regarding their credit card bills, account balance, etc. ENO is also accessible over smartphone-based chat.

-The AI in fintech market is expected to reach USD 35.40 billion by 2025.
-The market is expected to witness a CAGR of 31.5% over the forecast period 2020-2025.
+The global AI in the Fintech market was estimated at USD 7.91 billion in 2020, and it is expected to reach USD 26.67 billion by 2026.
+The market is also expected to witness a CAGR of 23.17% over the forecast period (2021 - 2026).